davwillev/stopwatch/README.md

 - `no_minutes` - Boolean (`true`|`false`).
 If set to `true`, seconds will be the largest unit ounted.
 This will imply `no_hours` = `true`.

-- `decimal_separator` - The decimal separator which is inserted between seconds and fractional econds.
+- `decimal_separator` - The decimal separator that is inserted between seconds and fractional econds.
 This will be overriden by certain target field types.

 - `group_separator` - The character(s) inserted between hours, minutes, seconds.

-- `unset_display_symbol` - The symbol to be used as digit replacement when no value has been set.
+- `unset_display_symbol` - The symbol to be used as a digit replacement when no value has been set.

 - `display_format` - The format for display in the stopwatch widget.